tofuwen/tofuwen.github.io/_pages/about.md

 Research Interests
 ======
-My research endeavors are centered on the conception of mathematically grounded machine learning (ML) algorithms for addressing practical challenges.
-I have two primary trajectories of interest at present:
+My research goal is to build better machine learning methods using mathematical insights.
+My current work mainly focuses on two areas:

-1. My tenure at Meta exposed me to numerous compelling real-world issues in the realm of Large Scale Ads Recommendation Systems ML Models.
-I am currently engaged in the problem definition and in the development of sound, principle-based approaches to overcome these challenges (e.g. [maximization bias problem](https://arxiv.org/abs/2205.09809)).
+1. Working at Meta gave me lots of experience with real problems in the world of machine learning, especially when it comes to making recommendations for large scale ad systems.
+I'm now focusing on identifying these issues and coming up with principled ways to fix them.
+One example is dealing with the [maximization bias problem](https://arxiv.org/abs/2205.09809).

-2. I am also fascinated by the potential of applying ML methodologies to resolve quandaries in the quantitative finance sector.
+2. The other area I'm interested in is how we can use machine learning to solve problems in quantitative finance, which I think holds a lot of promise.

-While I am broadly enthusiastic about all facets of ML, my research chiefly underscores causal representation learning and its application in quantitative finance.
-Additionally, I maintain an interest in associated subjects such as out-of-distribution generalization.
+While I'm generally interested in everything to do with machine learning, my current research is mainly about causal representation learning, and how we can use it in quantitative finance.
+I'm also interested in related areas, like how we can generalize beyond the data we've seen so far (i.e. out-of-distribution generalization).

 Preprints and Publications
 ======